metio/terraform-provider-k8s/docs/data-sources/operator_cryostat_io_cryostat_v1beta1_manifest.md

 Optional:

 - `annotations` (Map of String) Annotations to add to the service during its creation.
-- `http_port` (Number) HTTP port number for the cryostat-reports service.
-Defaults to 10000.
+- `http_port` (Number) HTTP port number for the cryostat-reports service.Defaults to 10000.
+- `labels` (Map of String) Labels to add to the service during its creation.The labels with keys 'app' and 'component' are reservedfor use by the operator.
+- `service_type` (String) Type of service to create.
+Defaults to 'ClusterIP'.

+<a id="nestedatt--spec--service_options--storage_config"></a>
+### Nested Schema for `spec.service_options.storage_config`

+Optional:

+- `annotations` (Map of String) Annotations to add to the service during its creation.
+- `http_port` (Number) HTTP port number for the cryostat storage service.Defaults to 8333
-- `labels` (Map of String) Labels to add to the service during its creation.
-The labels with keys 'app' and 'component' are reserved for use by the operator.
+- `labels` (Map of String) Labels to add to the service during its creation.The labels with keys 'app' and 'component' are reservedfor use by the operator.
 - `service_type` (String) Type of service to create.
 Defaults to 'ClusterIP'.